Systemik-Solutions/ngc-omeka/README.md

 The configuration file include the following settings:

 - `db`: the database connection information for the Omeka S instance.
+Note that the database should be created beforehand.
   - `host`: the database host (e.g., `localhost`).
   - `port`: the database port (e.g., `3306`).
   - `database`: the name of the database.